• Skip to primary navigation

 Spelt Banana Muffins (Dairy-Free + Naturally Sweetened)

-January 31, 2021 Updated: October 7, 2021 By Leanne 6 Comments
+January 31, 2021 Updated: March 22, 2024 By Leanne 15 Comments

 Jump to Recipe·Print Recipe

-Spelt Banana Muffins are soft and fluffy with sweet banana flavour, wholesome spelt flour and a hint of peanut butter.
+Spelt Banana Muffins are soft and fluffy with sweet banana flavor, wholesome spelt flour and a hint of peanut butter.
 They’re dairy-free and naturally sweetened with maple syrup, with the option to add mini chocolate chips!

 Side view of a chocolate chip banana spelt muffin with a bite taken out of it.

 It’s no secret that I love banana baked goods.
 I buy bananas in bulk just to have enough to ripen on the counter to make banana breads and muffins on a weekly basis.
-These banana spelt muffins have quickly become a favourite and were inspired by this Spelt Flour Banana Bread, which always gets good reviews!
+These banana spelt muffins have quickly become a favorite and were inspired by this Spelt Flour Banana Bread, which always gets good reviews!

 • Walnut Banana Bread with Molasses